WinerDeCoder/3D-Wall-Completer/README.md

 For example images, you can see in folder "Images"

 > [!NOTE]
-> The main file is "local.py", you should see my modification in there
+> The main file is "local.py", you should see my modification in there.
+>
-> Raw point clouds can be found in 2 folder "np_points" (raw after denoise ) and "wall_nphuc" (raw)
+> Raw point clouds can be found in 2 folder "np_points" (raw after denoise ) and "wall_nphuc" (raw).
+>
 > You shoul read the ConVex Hull algorithm